-With the recent Blackmagic Pocket Cinema Camera 4K having been announced to much excitement, we decided to take a look back on what made the original camera so special.
+Replay: With the then Blackmagic Pocket Cinema Camera 4K having just been announced to much excitement, we decided to take a look back on what made the original BMPCC camera so special.

 The recent announcement of the 4K Blackmagic Pocket Cinema Camera, or BMPCC as it is often known, took the video world by storm, and by surprise.
 For many people it seemed that it simply wouldn’t be possible to make a BMPCC4K.
 Or at least if it was, it would be restricted to 30P max like the original camera.
 It was also suggested that it could not possibly be below $3000 in price.